 The River Café

-The view from the River Café at Timespan draws people back again and again.
+Timespan’s River Café draws people back again and again.
 Overlooking the community garden tucked under the Telford Bridge and next to the River Helmsdale, there really is no prettier place to while away the time.

 Another reason for frequent returns is the opportunity to linger over delicious cream teas, mouthwatering cakes and the best fresh coffee served anywhere in Sutherland.
 Light lunches are also available and there is FREE WIFI for your online needs.